 Harry Anderson played Judge Harry T. Stone, a young unconventional judge and amateur magician with a fondness for zany antics and Mel Tormé.

 Anderson also had a recurring guest role as con man "Harry the Hat" on "Cheers" and toured extensively as a magician.
 He also starred in the TV miniseries "Stephen King's It" in 1990 and followed up "Night Court" with the sitcom "Dave's World," based loosely on the life and columns of humor columnist Dave Barry.
 In November 2008, he played himself on an episode of "30 Rock" along with fellow "Night Court" co-stars Markie Post and Charles Robinson.
+He recently took on his first major role since "Dave's World" ended in 1997, starring in the 2014 creationist movie "A Matter of Faith" (pictured).

 John Larroquette played Dan Fielding, a sex-obsessed narcissistic prosecutor.
 His lecherous lawyer became the breakout character of the show and Larroquette won a then-unprecedented four consecutive Emmy Awards for the role.